 - Add all of the meatballs into the sauce and gently make sure they are all covered and evenly distributed.

-- Bake in the oven on the middle rack on 350 degrees F for 30-45 minutes.
+- Bake in the oven, lid on, on the middle rack on 350 degrees F for 30-45 minutes.

 - Stir gently once finished, sprinkle with fresh parsley for serving, if desired.